John Zak Biography

 Zak's documentary films on Hawaiian topics have screened at numerous film festivals and conferences in Hawaii, on the US Mainland, and in Europe.
 Recently, Zak was hired as a production consultant for the international company, ENDEMOL, and for Franz Marx Films in South Africa.
 Zak is fluent in English, Spanish, French, Italian, and Portuguese.

-Zak's newest film project is called THE FINE ART OF FORGIVENESS.
-It will explore the many ways people deal with issues of healing themselves and each other through forgiveness and compassion
+Zak's upcoming documentary film project is called THE FINE ART OF FORGIVENESS.
+It explores the many ways people deal with issues or tragedy and loss, coming to a place of healing themselves, friends, and loved ones through forgiveness and compassion.

 What's Next?